world’s freshest oysters from bruny island

 This unusual grape variety is very fruit driven with some residual sugar.
 Off dry and with prominent acidity, it conveys a lusty nutty flavour with very fruity flavours.

-2010 Yaxley Estate organic Pinot Gris Copping, TAS 72
+2012 Yaxley Estate organically grown Pinot Gris Copping, TAS 72

 Bright and youthful, pale and coppery-gold in colour, this wine has varietal aromas of freshly cut pears and touches of spice.